afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 You should notice that we're using the stable diffusion to inpainting model which is a diffusion model that was trained specifically for these inpainting tasks

-We're also using different dimeric formats depending on our hardware situation
+We're also using different dimeric formats depending on our hardware situation.
 This should save some memory

 Once our pipeline is initialized, we want to start thinking about the parameters we're going to use to generate our image

-The mostimportant and maybe most overlooked parameter is the seed
+The most important and maybe most overlooked parameter is the `seed`

 We want to set our seed number manually so that our results are reproducible later

-In addition, we'l need our prompt
+In addition, we'll need our:
+- prompt

-We'll need our image
+- image

-We'll need our mask image
+- mask image

-And we'll need a hyperparameter that we haven't discussed yet
+- hyperparameter (that we haven't discussed yet)

 In this experiment